-I have a deep and abiding faith in the power and morality of free markets to create greater prosperity and happiness for all.
+I have a deep and abiding faith in the power of free markets to create greater prosperity and happiness for all.
 I note that corporatism and crony capitalism are not free markets – and I suggest that a fair number of our economic problems actually arise from state interference in markets.
-Because of this, I am a Free Market Social Justice campaigner.
-I recommend this and this as great primers for free market economics if anybody is interested.

 I think adults should generally be allowed to get on with their lives without state interference if they are choosing to do things which harm nobody else and infringe nobody’s own liberties.